 All About Galveston Island State Park

-The park is a welcome nature escape for hikers, paddlers, and anglers in the Houston metro area, and visitors to Galveston can enjoy the same peaceful outdoor activities just a few miles from the buzzing center of the island.
+The park is a welcome nature escape for hikers, paddlers, and anglers in the Houston metro area, and visitors to Galveston can enjoy many peaceful outdoor activities here, just a few miles from the buzzing center of the island.

-It's easy to spend a whole day at the park on land and sea — rent a kayak to test out the gentle paddling trails protected by a breakwater, hike around ponds and marshes, picnic on the sand, and watch the sunset over the Gulf of Mexico.
+It's easy to spend a whole day here on land and sea — rent a kayak to test out the excellent paddling trails protected by a breakwater, hike around ponds and marshes, picnic on the sand, and watch the sunset over the Gulf of Mexico.

 Visiting Galveston Island State Park

-The park can fill to capacity during busy times like school holidays and weekends, so it's best to reserve a day pass online to guarantee admission.
+The park can fill to capacity during busy times like school holidays and weekends, so it's best to reserve a day pass on the official website to guarantee admission.
 Reservations can be made up to a month in advance.

 Galveston Island State Park is open every day from 7 a.m. to 10 p.m.
 The park locks the entry gates outside of these hours, so day visitors must leave before the park closes.
-During hurricane season, the park may also close during adverse weather or flooding.
+During hurricane season, the park may also close during adverse weather or flooding, so check the website for updates before you visit.

-Amenities and Facilities at Galveston Island State Park
+Amenities & Facilities At Galveston Island State Park

-Visitor amenities at Galveston Island State Park include restrooms, rinse-off showers, hiking and biking trails, kayak and canoe launches, fish cleaning facilities, a nature center, observation towers, a park store, picnic tables and pavilions, and a visitor center.
+Visitor amenities at Galveston Island State Park include restrooms, rinse-off showers, hiking and biking trails, kayak and canoe launches, fish-cleaning facilities, a nature center, an observation platform, a park store, picnic tables and pavilions, and a visitor center.

-What to Bring and Wear to Galveston Island State Park
+What to Bring & Wear to Galveston Island State Park

 If you only plan to hang out on the beach side of the park or walk a short trail, beach sandals will be fine, but wear sturdier sandals or sneakers for longer hikes.